Skip to content

 Sourced: Flickr, Hanna-Leena Junno

 While in Edinburgh, you must explore the historic Edinburgh Castle and National War Museum.
-Located at Castlehill along the Royal Mile, close to many attractions such at Camera Obscura and the Scottish Whiskey Experience.
+They are located at Castlehill along the Royal Mile and close to many attractions, such as Camera Obscura and the Scottish Whiskey Experience.

-Here, you will learn all about the historic battles fought at the castle, and about the royal families which lived there including Mary Queen of Scots and Queen Margaret.
-While exploring you will also find: the Crown Jewels, the Stone of Destiny, and many more museums.
-From the castle, you will also find amazing views of Scotland’s capital city.
+Here, you will learn all about the historic battles fought at the castle and the royal families that lived there, including Mary Queen of Scots and Queen Margaret.
+While exploring, you will also find the Crown Jewels, the Stone of Destiny, and many more museums.
+The castle also offers amazing views of Scotland’s capital city.

 Your ticket includes entry to the castle and museum and an introductory guide.
-There are free tours available on a first-come basis.
-You can also find Audio Guides and Souvenir Guidebooks on arrival (at an extra cost).
+Free tours are available on a first-come basis.
+Audio guides and souvenir guidebooks are available upon arrival (at an extra cost).

 Edinburgh Hop-on Hop-off Tours

-What better way to explore Edinburgh than on a bus tour!
-Of course in this Edinburgh travel guide, we had to include at least one bus tour!
-While in Edinburgh this is an attraction which better be at the top of your to-do list!
-The tour runs 24 hours/ day, therefore, there is no excuse for you to miss out!
+What better way to explore Edinburgh than on a bus tour?
+Of course, in this Edinburgh travel guide, we had to include at least one bus tour!
+While in Edinburgh, this attraction better be at the top of your to-do list!
+The tour runs 24 hours a day, so there is no excuse for you to miss out!

-Whichever ticket you purchase allows you to hop-on and hop-off the bus as much as you like throughout the time that your ticket is valid.
-A major perk is that you can stop and explore locations before returning to the bus.
-We recommend, weather dependant, that you choose an open-top, upperdeck seat as it will give you the best views of the city.
-Included with your ticket is an audio guide so you can learn about the history and culture of all the places you will see.
-The audio guide is available in: Spanish, Chinese, English, French, German, Italian, Japanese, Portuguese, and Russian.
+Whichever ticket you purchase allows you to hop on and hop off the bus as much as you like throughout the time your ticket is valid.
+A major perk is stopping and exploring locations before returning to the bus.
+We recommend, weather-dependent, that you choose an open-top, upper deck seat as it will give you the best views of the city.
+Your ticket includes an audio guide to learn about the history and culture of all the places you will see.
+The audio guide is available in Spanish, Chinese, English, French, German, Italian, Japanese, Portuguese, and Russian.

 You can buy tickets here.